 Amenities for passengers on Lufthansa A380 Business Class

 Since July 2018, Lufthansa has a set of three new kits by German functional brand Reisenthel for their Business Class passengers.
+The amenity kits had to be mentioned in this review of Lufthansa A380 Business Class as they are top notch.
 On my A380 flight I was given the grocery handbag.
 These kits are reusable as either a pencil bag, grocery bag or makeup bag, so they are environmentally friendly.
 Inside, they all contain the same.

 Inside the amenity kit I found a set of cosmetics from the Provence-inspired brand L’Occitane including a premium face cream and a small travel sized hand cream which I have used several times in the past.
 A dental kit with whitening toothpaste and a toothbrush, a mint, a pair of ear plugs, eye shades, covers for the headsets and a pair of socks.